VirtualBrainLab/vbl-docs/source/01_about/joinus.md

 ## Volunteers

-All VBL software is released open-source.
+All VBL software is released open-source under either an MIT or GPLv3 license.
 You are welcome to make a pull request to any repository with your contributions.